camptocamp/docker-mapserver/README.md

 * LISTEN_PORT_80: When running the container as an unprivileged user, apache will listen to port 8080 instead of 80.
 Set to 1 force listening to port 80 instead.
+* BUSY_TIMEOUT: The maximum time limit for request handling (defaults to 300)
+* IDLE_TIMEOUT: Application processes which have not handled a request for this period of time will be terminated (defaults to 300)
+* IO_TIMEOUT: The maximum period of time the module will wait while trying to read from or write to a FastCGI application (defaults to 40)

 ## Project version